- Interpreting risks, odds, p-values, confidence intervals and forest plots.

 Format: presentation with small group work and discussion of examples of published research.

+Sessions are taught both on-site and online.
 Dates which are taught online only (using tools such as Microsoft Teams) are listed separately.
 You will be contacted with more details when you book onto a specific session.
 Contact firstname.lastname@example.org if you have any queries.